NCAR/lrose-projects-lakevic/README.md

 ## CIDD install on EEC SUSE computers

-There are 4 EEC display machines at TMA:
+There are 3 EEC display machines at TMA:

 *  One 9355 unit in the ops center
 *  One 9355 in the severe weather office
 *  One 8051 unit in the modeling lab
-*  One 8051 unit in the ops center

 ## Machine specifications